secureblue/secureblue.github.io/content/IMAGES.md

 - - [Experimental](#experimental)
 - [Server](#server)

 {% include alert.html type='note' content='`nvidia-open` images are recommended for systems with NVIDIA GPUs Turing or newer.
 These include the new [open kernel modules](https://github.com/NVIDIA/open-gpu-kernel-modules) from NVIDIA, not Nouveau. `nvidia` images are recommended for systems with NVIDIA GPUs Pascal or older.
-These include the closed kernel modules from NVIDIA.'}
+These include the closed kernel modules from NVIDIA.' %}

 ## Desktop